 Vinegar

-In one study, researchers examined blood sugar levels in prediabetics.
-One group drank an apple cider vinegar (ACV) beverage consisting of 2 tbsp of vinegar, while the control group consumed a minimal amount of ACV in the form of a tablet.
-After one week, fasting blood sugars dropped 16 points in the ACV beverage group.
-(8) Furthermore, another study randomized diabetics into three groups.
+In one study, researchers examined blood sugar levels in individuals with prediabetes.
+One group drank an apple cider vinegar (ACV) beverage containing 2 tbsp of vinegar, while the control group consumed a minimal amount of ACV in tablet form.
+After one week, fasting blood sugar decreased by 16 points in the ACV beverage group.[8]
+Furthermore, another study randomized patients with diabetes into three groups.
 Each group received either 2 tbsp of vinegar twice a day, two dill pickles, or a small vinegar pill.
-The vinegar group experienced a significant drop in A1c levels.
-(9)
+The vinegar group experienced a significant drop in A1c levels.[9]

-How to include it in your diet: Add red wine or balsamic vinegar to meals or try apple cider vinegar diluted in 32 oz of water.
+How to include it in your diet: Add red wine or balsamic vinegar to meals, or try 1 tbsp of apple cider vinegar diluted in 8-10 oz of water.
 Aim for no more than 2 tbsp a day.
 Avoid supplements.

 Green Tea